Information for Contractors

 - Contractors will be categorised based on the type of work undertaken.
 For example, contractors undertaking high risk operational work will be required to complete a separate qualification to contractors performing lower risk activities.
 There will be additional requirements for sub-contractors.

-- If you are unsure about what your category, please talk to the Port of Newcastle representative you have been engaged by or refer to the Port of Newcastle Contractor Management Procedure - 2017
+- If you are unsure about your category, please discuss further with the Port of Newcastle representative you have been engaged by.

 - Please familiarise yourself with Port of Newcastle’s Contractor Management Procedure and review the below forms relevant to your work with Port of Newcastle.